Demi Rose Flashes Major Underboob In Shimmery Scarf Top

 "Thank you for sharing your ultimate beauty and inspiring us everyday," a fourth follower wrote.

-The comments section also filled up with emoji which included the flame, heart-eyed smiley face, and red roses to symbolize Demi’s name.
+The comments section also filled up with emoji, including the flame, heart-eye, and red roses to symbolize Demi's name.

-The hot new upload from Demi is just one of many that the social media star has shared to her timeline this week.
-Earlier today she wowed her 15.7 million followers when she posed nude in a field.
+The hot new upload from Demi is just one of many that the social media star has shared on her timeline this week.
+Earlier today, she wowed her 15.7 million followers when she posed nude in a field.
 The bombshell flashed her bare bum to her fans as she lay stomach-down on a blanket surrounded by wildflowers and sunshine.
 The post brought in over 860,000 likes and almost 10,000 comments.